 September 17 - October 9, 2016

 The clock is ticking.
 The November election looms.
 “Accidental President” Lyndon B. Johnson’s window is closing to pass the Civil Rights Act of 1964 and win the American people over to the side of momentous social change.
-But at what cost?
 Backroom deals and showdowns between the infamous and the influential take center stage in this absorbing Tony Award-winning drama.
 A mirror of our times, All the Way reflects the power of one person and one vote to transform our country.

 October 22 - November 13, 2016

 Olivia is an obscure novelist on the cusp of 40; Ethan is a famous blogger — and 28.
 When these two strangers collide at a remote B&B, a steamy romance erupts.
-Passion, intellect and secret agendas clash in Sex with Strangers.
+Passion, intellect and secret agendas clash in Sex With Strangers.
 This smart, tantalizing take on modern love flirts with the ever-blurring line between public and private in our digital age.